Tracking and Understanding Object Transformations

-For each entity $\hat{e}_t^j \in \mathcal{E}_t$, we initiate a new track if less than $\tau_{\text{coverage}}$ of its area is covered by an existing track.
-This new track $T^\prime$ starting from entity $\hat{e}_t^j$ is then added to $\mathcal{P}$.
-This process ensures that the tracks in $\mathcal{P}$ cover almost all of the pixels in the video.
+For each entity $\hat{e}_t^j \in \mathcal{E}_t$, we initiate a new tubelet if less than $\tau_{\text{coverage}}$ of its area is covered by an existing tubelet.
+This new tubelet $P^\prime$ starting from entity $\hat{e}_t^j$ is then added to $\mathcal{P}$.
+This process ensures that the tubelets in $\mathcal{P}$ cover almost all of the pixels in the video.

 The benefits of the spatiotemporal partition $\mathcal{P}$ are three-fold: (1) It forces every region in the video to be associated with some partition tubelet, maximizing the likelihood of object retrieval.
 (2) It reduces the complexity of the searching problem by reformulating a continuous problem of ``where is the missing object in each frame'' to a simpler discrete problem of ``which partition tubelet is a real missing object.''
-(3) It narrows down the set of candidate tubelets to only the ones added after the initial frame, since all tracks in the initial frame that are not the prompt can be immediately rejected.
+(3) It narrows down the set of candidate tubelets to only the ones added after the initial frame, since all initial tubelets in $\mathcal{P}_\text{init}$ that are not the prompt can be immediately rejected.